 David has over fifteen years experience as a municipal planning director and transit oriented development (TOD) manager.
 An additional ten years were spent on Wall Street serving as a senior research analyst, in New York City, specializing in public finance, transportation and energy technology systems.
 Mr. Engel received a Master of City and Regional Planning from Rutgers University and is a graduate of The George Washington University.
 David is a member of the American Institute Certified Planners.

-Troy Jackson - Project Coordinator
+Troy Jackson - Program Manager

 Troy has extensive experience running a loan consolidation business and over twenty years of Business Management experience.
 In both the public and private sectors, he has executed initiatives that support business best practices in team leadership, marketing, sales, business development, process mapping and strategic planning.

-Jennifer Jordan - Business Analyst
+Steve Smith - Business Analyst